spacelift-io/user-documentation/docs/vendors/kubernetes/authenticating.md

 ## Azure

 The simplest way to connect to an AKS cluster in Azure is using the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/){: rel="nofollow"} to automatically add credentials to your kubeconfig.
-To do this your stack needs to use a custom runner image with the [Azure CLI](https://github.com/Azure/azure-cli){: rel="nofollow"} and [kubelogin](https://github.com/Azure/kubelogin){: rel="nofollow"} installed, and needs to run some _before init_ hooks to authenticate with your cluster.
+To do this your stack needs to use a custom runner image with the [Azure CLI](https://github.com/Azure/azure-cli){: rel="nofollow"} and [kubelogin](https://github.com/Azure/kubelogin){: rel="nofollow"} installed, and needs to run some _after init_ hooks to authenticate with your cluster.
 Depending on your exact use case, you may need to use slightly different commands.
 This guide outlines two main scenarios.

 !!! info
     Please note that both examples assume that your stack has an `$AKS_CLUSTER_NAME` and `$AKS_RESOURCE_GROUP` environment variable configured containing the name of the AKS cluster and the resource group name of the cluster respectively.